truenas/middleware/docs/userguide/freenas_install.rst

 * before performing any operation that may affect the data on a storage disk, **always backup your data first and verify the integrity of the backup.**
   While it is unlikely that the pool upgrade will affect the data, it is always better to be safe than sorry.

+* upgrading a ZFS pool is **optional**.
+You do not need to upgrade the pool if you do not need newer feature flags or if you want to keep the possibility of reverting to an earlier version of FreeNAS® or repurposing the disks in another operating system that supports ZFS.
+If you do decide to upgrade the pool to the latest feature flags, you will not be able to import that pool into another operating system that does not yet support those feature flags.

 To perform the ZFS pool upgrade, go to :menuselection:`Storage --> Volumes --> View Volumes` and highlight the volume (ZFS pool) to upgrade.
 Click the
 "Upgrade" button as seen in Figure 2.5g.

+.. note:: if the "Upgrade" button does not appear, the pool is already at the latest feature flags and does not need to be upgraded.

 **Figure 2.5g: Upgrading a ZFS Pool**